 - Attach to the top of a gift box to make the gift even more special

-- Decorate a wreath with the little houses – Martha Stewart’s Christmas Wreath with Putz Houses
+- Decorate a wreath with the little houses - here's my Christmas Wreath with miniature houses or Martha Stewart's Christmas Wreath with Putz Houses

 - Decorate a tree with the Easy Paper Houses - see here or here